JJSlabbert/Inverter_communication/Inverter_web/readme.md

-Exctract any of the comresed files
+Exctract any of the comrpessed files

 Libraries used: pyserial, pymodbus, flask